Ordina-JTech/fordintysa-ci/homepage/html/homepage.md

 About halfway the menu at the left is the option **Build now** (_Start nu een bouwpoging_)

   - Start the build.<br/>
-    <small>The buid will go through scheduling in no time (your build server has not much to do)</small>
+    <small>The build will go through scheduling in no time (your build server has not much to do)</small>
   - Once you see **#1** blink, click on the grey ball.
     <small>You now see the console.
 Jenkins has cloned the repo and triggered Maven.
 Since Maven runs for the first time, it's mainly busy downloading its plugins.</small>

 What does it say at the bottom?
 I bet it's &ensp;`BUILD SUCCESS` !!</br>
 In case of&ensp;`BUILD FAILURE`&ensp;you'll figure out what went wrong.

 ## ![artifactory-logo](images/artifactory.png) <span>Artifactory &mdash; Introduction</span>